EXPOSITION: Chapter 1:18-32

 Our passage under consideration is the opening one of a far larger section (1:18-3:20).
 This larger context demonstrates that man, universally (Jew and Gentile), is under sin and that there is no question of his justification apart from faith.
 It picks up the theme of the epistle presented in v.
 17 that the Gospel is the “… revelation of the righteousness of God from faith to faith, as it is written, ‘He that is just by faith shall live'”.
 The burden of the whole section concludes with, “There is no one righteous, not even one” (3:10) and “all have sinned and fall short of the glory of God” (3:23).

 In this shorter passage (1:18-32) Paul sets the scene for the Gospel, painting the true picture of the human condition and society.
-First, it shows that the wrath of God is revealed from heaven against man’s unrighteousness; second, that man, universally, has always had a clear revelation of God; third, that this knowledge of God is so clear that it renders him accountable; fourth, that man actively suppresses this clear knowledge of the truth; fifth, that man’s thinking is rendered futile, exchanging the truth of God for a lie and worshipping the creature; sixth, that dislocated from God, he is delivered over to his own passions, to homosexuality and all manner of immoral behaviours; and seventh, that even though he knows God’s penalty for these things is death, he pursues them and endorses others in them.
+First, it shows that the wrath of God is revealed from heaven against man’s unrighteousness; second, that man, universally, has always had a clear revelation of God; third, that this knowledge of God is so clear that it renders him accountable; fourth, that man actively suppresses this clear knowledge of the truth; fifth, that man’s thinking is rendered futile, exchanging the truth of God for a lie and worshipping the creature; sixth, that dislocated from God, he is delivered over to his own passions, to homosexuality and diverse immoral behaviours; and seventh, that even though he knows God’s penalty for these things is death, he pursues them and endorses others in them.

 Without our being grounded in the apostolic Gospel – as revealed by the ascended Christ to Paul – we will be party to yet more aberrations, adding to the litany of the errors and disasters of Christian history.
 We are playing for high stakes.
 The enemy knows his time is short and that through the power of the Gospel God’s Kingdom is increasing and filling the earth.
 He will do anything within his power to seduce and distract us from the main game: the objective revelation of God in Christ and his purpose for the world.
 The seven principles of this passage are foundational to the Gospel and God’s plan for the cosmos.
 Let us take heed.